cgriffis46/RP2040wx/README.md

     The 1Hz will drive the RTC and the 32KHz will drive clk_ref.

     Requires an Adafruit Fram or EEPROM to store credentials.

+    This project uses Wire() for RTC and EEPROM and Wire1() for I2C sensors.

     #define USE_I2C_EEPROM
           &Wire()
     #define USE_MPL3115A2 - MPL3115A2
           &Wire1()
           Wire1.setSDA(2);
           Wire1.setSCL(3);
-    //Can be setup to use a DS3231 type RTC.

-    //Can be setup to use the following sensors:
+    //Can be setup to use the following sensors.
+    //
+      // SHT31
+      // MPL3115A2
+      //
     //

 */